MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getnativesysteminfo.md

 Retrieves information about the current system to an application running under
 <a href="https://msdn.microsoft.com/ac75c5af-86e8-4282-9a8e-8db3c22cbda0">WOW64</a>.
-If the function is called from a 64-bit application, it is equivalent to the
+If the function is called from a 64-bit application, or on a 64-bit system that does not have an Intel64 or x64 processor (such as ARM64), it is equivalent to the
 <a href="https://msdn.microsoft.com/f6d745af-729a-494e-90b4-19fe7d97c7af">GetSystemInfo</a> function.